sxa81360/GroupProject/README.md

 • Developement activities:

-1: One of us created the repository and made the  and shared the URL to another team member.
+1. One of us created the repository and shared the repository URL to another team member.
+2. The other team mate forked the repository and started to make changes to code.
+3. After making changes to the source code, we have clicked "Commit Changes" button.

 4. Project Introduction: